fenago/pytest-quick-start-guide/testing-with-pytest/Lab_5.md

 to a conftest.py file, then, after we get things working in conftest.py, we’ll move the code to a package.

 Let’s go back to the Tasks project.
-In Expecting Exceptions, on page 30, we wrote some tests that made sure exceptions were raised if someone called an API function incorrectly.
+In Expecting Exceptions, we wrote some tests that made sure exceptions were raised if someone called an API function incorrectly.
 Looks like we missed at least a few possible error conditions.